 So why not aim for the latter?

 What Is Alfred For Mac And How To Use It

 Alfred was created to solve the problem of finding files on your Mac.
 Essentially, it’s a keyboard launcher that allows you to search for anything you might think of with a simple shortcut.

 But the Alfred Mac app goes further than that.
 While it excels at finding an obscure file even from the deepest folder structure imaginable, it also works as a text expander, executes system commands, saves clipboard history, controls your music, and much more.

 The basic version of the Alfred app is free, but you can also buy a Powerpack, which gives you Alfred workflows — the ability to set custom actions that include multiple apps.
 Is Alfred app safe?
 Yes.
-Alfred for Mac goes through the same checkups as any other app and if you use macOS Catalina, the system’s Gatekeeper will also verify that the Alfred app passes all verified developer standards.
+Alfred for Mac goes through the same checkups as any other app and if you use macOS Catalina or Big Sur, the system’s Gatekeeper will also verify that the Alfred app passes all verified developer standards.

 Sounds good, doesn’t it?
 Let’s see how you can actually use it.